 NOTE: The Sensing Function cannot be a Sensing Entity.

-Sensing Service: Capability to collect and provide information about object and/or characteristics of the environment using radio signals.
+Sensing Service: The functionalities and procedures to support collect and provide information about object and/or characteristics of the environment using radio signals.

+Sensing Capability: The sensing capability of the mobile communication network consists of both the Sensing Function capability and the Sensing Entity capability to support sensing service.

 Editor's note: The terminology will be further revised during the study work, if needed.